battle-tactics-strategies

 The Night Assault of January 1191

-The most celebrated Templar night operation occurred in January 1191, during one of the sieges most desperate phases.
-Saladin had launched a sustained relief effort, concentrating troops against the Templar sector.
-Rather than waiting for the assault on their positions, the Templars conducted a preemptive night sortie.
-Knights and sergeants, wearing dark surcoats over their armor and muffling their horses hooves with cloth, sallied from the Templar castle under cover of a moonless night.
+The most celebrated Templar night operation occurred in January 1191, during one of the siege’s most desperate phases.
+Saladin launched a sustained relief effort against the Templar sector.
+Rather than waiting, the Templars conducted a preemptive night sortie.
+Knights and sergeants, wearing dark surcoats over armor and muffling horses’ hooves with cloth, sallied from the Templar castle under a moonless sky.
+The operation followed a precise plan:

 Psychological Warfare Through Symbolism